oscar230/minecraft-server-scripts/README.md

 WorkingDirectory=/opt/minecraft

 # You can customize the maximum amount of memory as well as the JVM flags here
-ExecStart=/usr/bin/java -XX:+UseG1GC -Xmx2G -jar server.jar --noconsole
+ExecStart=/usr/bin/java -XX:+UseG1GC -Xmx2G -jar server.jar
+ExecStop=/var/minecraft/mcrcon -p PaSsWoRd stop

 # Restart the server when it is stopped or crashed
 Restart=always